LordLumineer/CustomStreamElementsWidget/README.md

 <img src="Capture\CC1.PNG" width="256"/>

 ## Donation Counter
+This is a donation counter, donation counters i've made
 ### With check
 - It reacts to everything so you can compatibilise donation, bits, subs.
 You can set the ration of the event for your currency (ex. set 1 sub = 2.5 usd).
 - 5 dynamic goals you can set (text and amount), once you reach a certain amount the box get checked.